 - how you and your family are doing now

 After the interview each mothers story is de-identified, which means your name, baby’s name, hospital and doctor’s name are removed.
-A summary of the interview is shared with the FIMR Review Team.
+A summary of the interview is shared with the review Team.

 Each month a committed team of local experts review the maternal interview and additional information and look for ways to help our community understand pregnancy and infant loss.
-The FIMR process allows for action project to be created to improve birth outcomes and family services in Nashville/Davidson County
+The Fetal and Infant Mortality Review process allows for action project to be created to improve birth outcomes and family services in Nashville/Davidson County.

 If you want to participate or have questions please contact Alison Butler at 615-340-8617 or Alison.email@example.com.